 We have an exclusive discount with American Giant too, so if you’re a first-time customer, use the code AAR at checkout for 20% off sitewide!

 Atlas 46 is making work jeans made with super flexible and durable A-Flex denim.
-They are handcrafted in the USA and have a reinforced triple stitch inseam.
-They are designed to fit well and have deep front pockets.
+They are handcrafted in the USA, although their denim is imported.
+They are designed to fit well, have deep front pockets, and have a reinforced triple-stitch inseam.
 The aim is to be comfortable on the job site with a pair of these jeans.

 Bullet Blues makes designer jeans for both men and women that are made to just plain fit as well as be stylish, comfortable, and durable.
 The men’s collection includes options for skinny jeans, boot cut, and a relaxed fit.
 The women’s collection has a lot of variety as well.
 Bullet Blues is committed to quality – they don’t cut corners, which is something that their customers love about them.
 “A true pair of denim simply has to be made in America,” says Isabelle Benoit, Owner and Designer at Bullet Blues.